Common Cancer Myths and Misconceptions

 The chance that surgery will cause cancer to spread to other parts of the body is extremely low.
 Following standard procedures, surgeons use special methods and take many steps to prevent cancer cells from spreading during biopsies or surgery to remove tumors.
 For example, if they must remove tissue from more than one area of the body, they use different surgical tools for each area.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.

 Will cancer get worse if exposed to air?

 No. Exposure to air will not make tumors grow faster or cause cancer to spread to other parts of the body.
-For information about how cancer spreads in the body, see the NCI fact sheet on Metastatic Cancer.
+For information about how cancer spreads in the body, see our page on Metastatic Cancer.

 Do cell phones cause cancer?

 No, not according to the best studies completed so far.
 Cancer is caused by genetic mutations, and cell phones emit a type of low-frequency energy that does not damage genes.
 For more information, see the NCI fact sheet on Cell Phones and Cancer Risk.